mivok/log_group/README.md

 This command will identify similar log lines and group them together, replacing parts that vary with an asterisk.

+This can be very useful in a number of situations:

+* Identifying patterns in logs to be able to parse them further
+* Identifying log entries that are happening often
+* Quickly find exceptional events by looking for log entries that don't occur often, filtering out the noise.

 By default, it runs in interactive mode, where you can view the groups and drill down into the individual log lines, or view the different values for each asterisk: